The oldest public wildflower garden in the United States

 Habit: Hairy Golden-aster grows from a taproot in average sunny well-drained soils, mesic to dry moisture conditions.

 Names: The genus Heterotheca is from two Greek words, hetero, meaning 'diverse' and theke, referring to a 'case' or the 'ovary' and in this genus the compound word refers to the difference in the cypselae from the disc florets to those of the ray florets (when they are present).
 This is unusual as most sunflower types produce similar seed from the ray and disc florets.
 The species, villosa, means 'covered with soft hairs.'
 The author name for the plant classification is first: ‘Pursh’ refers to Frederick Traugott Pursh (1774-1820) German-American botanist who wrote A Systematic Arrangement and Description of the Plants of North America, and was the botanist who catalogued and described the plants brought back by the exploring expedition of Lewis and Clark.
-He named this plant in 1814 under the old name of Amellus villosus.
+Pursh was disliked by American botanists because he took some of these plants to New York with him and later to London treating them as his own property.
+He did the same years later with much material collected by Thomas Nuttall, writing it up with no credit to Nuttall.
+Prush named this plant in 1814 under the old name of Amellus villosus.
 It was later re-classified as Chrysopsis villosa by Thomas Nuttall, then finally moved into the current genus in 1951 by ‘Shinners’ which refers to Lloyd Herbert Shinners (1918-1971) American botanist, who became a professor of Botany at Southern Methodist University and Director of the University Herbarium.
 He published several hundred papers, was especially interested in the Asteraceae Family.
 His major work was Spring Flora of the Dallas-Fort Worth Area, Texas.

 Comparisons: See notes on the varieties found in Minnesota at the bottom of the page.